How to play a solo RPG with an AI Game Master.

 Can I play on my phone?

 Yes.
 Auferet plays in any modern browser, so it works on a phone, tablet, or computer, and there's an Android app too.
-Your campaign and its memory are saved, so you can start on one device and continue on another.
+Your campaign is saved right in the browser you play in, and you can export it to a file to carry the same story to another device.

 What kinds of stories work best solo?